anujpathania/HotSniper/README.md

 	[periodic_thermal]
 	floorplan = gainestown_2.flp

-* Example to run Perioidic Power Tracing at 10000 ns intervals -
+* You need to provide the granularity to run Perioidic Power Tracing in nano seconds as parameter to "-senergystats" at command line.er

-$ ./run-sniper -n 2 -c gainestown  --benchmarks=parsec-blackscholes-test-1 --no-roi --sim-end=last -senergystats:10000 -speriodic-power

 * The power and thermal dump would be created in benchmarks folder in file with name - "PeriodicPower.log" and "PeriodicThermal.log"